$\lambda_\infty$ & Maximum Variance Embedding: Measuring and Optimizing Connectivity of A Graph Metric: Introduction

-Works due to \cite{BHT00,LRV13} imply that $\lambda_\infty$ is SSE-hard (see \cite{RS10}) to approximate better than $O(\log \Delta)$ in certain parameter regimes, (refer to \cite{LRV13} for formal statement).
+Previous studies \cite{BHT00,LRV13} imply that $\lambda_\infty$ is Small Set Expansion hard (which is a weaker hardness result than NP-hardness, see \cite{RS10}) to approximate better than $O(\log \Delta)$ in certain parameter regimes, (refer to \cite{LRV13} for formal statement).
 Even though the small-set expansion hypothesis remains unproven, this suggested that the computation of $\lambda_\infty$ is likely to be hard.
-Nevertheless, the fundamental question of proving NP-hardness of the computation of $\lambda_\infty$ remained unresolved since $2000\,.$ We settle this question by proving that computing $\lambda_\infty$ is NP-hard, even in the case of star graphs:
+Nevertheless, the fundamental question of NP-hardness of the computation of $\lambda_\infty$ remained unresolved since $2000\,.$ We settle this question in \Cref{sec:lambda-infinity} by proving that computing $\lambda_\infty$ is NP-hard, even in the case of weighted star graphs (see \Cref{thm:nph_theorem}).
+This is in significant contrast to $\lambda_2$, which can be efficiently computed for general graphs (see \Cref{polybits}).
+Our technique also leads to an NP-hardness result for computing vertex expansion of a weighted tree (\Cref{thm:vertex-exp-hard}), in contrast to edge expansion which can be easily computed.
+We also include a dynamic programming algorithm that efficiently computes vertex expansion of unweighted trees (\Cref{thm:vertex-exp-tree}).

+For spread constant, i.e., $k = 1$, the SDP relaxation was shown to have an integrality gap $\Omega(\log n / (\log \log n))$ \cite{Naor14}, and has led to approximations with multiplicative error no more than $O(\log n)$ \cite{MT06,SBXD06}.
+However, no NP-hardness result for any of the maximum variance embedding problems was known, to the best of our knowledge.
+In \Cref{sec:MVE-tree}, we show that spread constant is NP-hard to compute for (either edge or vertex) weighted trees (\Cref{thm:sc-nph_theorem}).
+This is complemented by providing a fully polynomial time approximation scheme for spread constant of weighted trees (\Cref{thm:fptas}).